- Tracy Gunn

 alcohol or drugs

-discomfort or impaired function caused by ill fitted or malfunctioning equipment
+discomfort or impaired function caused by ill-fitted or malfunctioning equipment

-Psychological stress is stress due to the diver’s reaction to perceived “threats” in the environment, including perceived causes of actual bodily harm, and “threats” to self esteem.
+Psychological stress is stress due to the diver’s reaction to perceived “threats” in the environment, including perceived causes of actual bodily harm and “threats” to self-esteem.
 The diver’s beliefs and attitudes play a major role in psychological stress, so the stressor may be imagined or real.

 Psychological stress often results from physical stress.
-For example, fatigue or being tired can trigger psychological stress if the diver fears being unable to make it safely to boat or shore.
+For example, fatigue or being tired can trigger psychological stress if the diver fears being unable to make it safely to the boat or shore.
 An overexerting diver can feel air starved and fear that the regulator can’t deliver enough air.

 If you would like to test your knowledge on